wenxin-c/tp/docs/UserGuide.md

 * Step 1: You are recommended to list the current habits using command
 * `list`
-* Step 2: Select the habit to update by entering the index number of the habit HABIT_INDEX according to index of the list output <br>
+* Step 2: Select the habit to update by entering the index number of the habit HABIT_INDEX according to index of the list output. <br>
-  The user can specify the number to change for the habit count via NUMBER_TO_CHANGE <br>
+  The user can specify the number to change for the habit count via NUMBER_TO_CHANGE. <br>
-  The default behaviour is to increment the behaviour by 1 <br> To decrement the habit count, enter a negative number instead
+  The default behaviour is to increment the behaviour by 1. <br> To decrement the habit count, enter a negative number instead.
 * `update --id HABIT-INDEX [--by NUMBER_TO_CHANGE]`

 Example of usage 1: